Whoseyashar/Reproducible_Pipeline_Final_Project/README.md

 The cleaned dataset will be saved in outputs/cleaned_amazon.csv.
 The visualization plot will be saved in outputs/top_10_product_ids.png.

-Here’s a more organized and detailed structure for your README.md:
-Reproducible_Pipeline_Final_Project

-University of Luxembourg
-Yashar Movahedi

-This project implements a reproducible pipeline for cleaning, analyzing, and visualizing a dataset from the Machine Learning Advanced course.
-It includes all necessary files, dependencies, and clear instructions to execute the pipeline efficiently.
-Project Overview

-    Objective: Create a reproducible pipeline for data processing and visualization.
-    Dataset: Amazon sales dataset located in the data/ directory as amazon.csv.
-    Outputs: Cleaned data and visualizations stored in the outputs/ directory.

 ## Instructions to Run Locally
 1. Clone the Repository